Cream Cheese Frosting Recipe

 Thanks so much for stopping by!
 If you give this cream cheese frosting recipe a try, we would love for you to leave a comment and photo below.

-Also, if you are interested in more recipes or free cake decorating tutorials, we have hundreds to share with you in our Cake Recipes & Tutorials section!
+Also, if you are interested in experimenting with more cakes, we have hundreds of Cake Recipes & Tutorials to share with you!

 - 2 sticks ,1 cup, (226g) unsalted butter, softened

-- 2 (8oz) packages cream cheese (total weight 452g), Softened.
+- 2 (8oz) packages cream cheese, softened (total weight 452g), Softened.
 (We recommend full fat cream cheese for best consistency.)

 - 2 teaspoons (8 g) vanilla extract